 Artificially generated by aliens.
 Substance used by the Xindi.
 Could this be the same as kemacite?

 - ENT: "The Shipment" - Substance that has many applications, depending on the level of refinement.
-It was one of the key components in the Xindi weapon and was produced by a Xindi-Arboreal plant led by Gralik.
+It is one of the key components in the Xindi weapon and is produced by a Xindi-Arboreal plant led by Gralik.

 Naturally occurring.
 Refractory metal (alloy?) found in caves of Melona IV.

-- TNG: "Silicon Avatar" - Data thought the presence of kelbonite and fistrium prevented the Crystalline Entity from scanning caves.
+- TNG: "Silicon Avatar" - Data thinks the presence of kelbonite and fistrium prevents the Crystalline Entity from scanning caves.

 Origin unknown.
 Possibly an alloy.

 - DS9: "The Maquis, Part I" - Used in the construction of Cardassian ships.

 - DS9: "The Abandoned" - Bashir is unable to reproduce the enzyme for the Jem'Hadar boy.

 - DS9: "Hippocratic Oath" - Goran'Agar has succeeded in fighting his addiction for the enzyme and surviving.
 The Vorta are established as administrators of Ketracel white for the Jem'Hadar.